Ellyse Perry: Endorsements

 Perry is "a very private person", according to her former NSW and Australian captain and teammate Alex Blackwell.
 However, Perry herself has estimated that, up until 2017, she spent an almost-even amount of time between "training, touring and playing" versus "sponsorship and promotional work".

 The number of hours Perry had to commit to the latter would dramatically decrease after Cricket Australia announced a landmark pay deal for its elite female athletes—an evolution Perry said she was "stoked" about: "There is something incredibly tiresome about walking into a studio and trying to pretend like you know what you're doing in front of a camera."

 In 2013, Perry was ranked by SportsPro magazine as the 36th most marketable sportsperson in the world, and the most marketable Australian athlete.
 She has fronted campaigns for Jockey, Hisense and Weet-Bix while also taking on ambassadorial roles with Red Bull, Microsoft, and Hublot.
 Her current corporate partners include L'Oréal, Adidas, Fox Sports and Commonwealth Bank.

 In 2022, Perry collaborated with Sydney-based manufacturer JPGavan to release a new range of gear, aimed at making "cricket equipment accessible to everyone playing the game".
-Perry confirmed on social media that, despite the switch to a different cricket supplier, her partnership with Adidas would continue.
+The Perry-endorsed gear, marketed under the name 'Staple', is targeted in particular at female players.
+Perry later confirmed on social media that her partnership with Adidas would continue, despite her switch to a different cricket supplier.